Skip to content

 9. Sustainability report published within last two years?

-The latest sustainability report is published by the company in 2019.
+The latest sustainability report was published by the company in 2024, covering the years 2022 and 2023.

 • Y